camlab-bioml/rakaia/man/README.md

 ## Q: The proportions of my image look strange, and/or the annotations (legend, scalebar) are not visible.

-ccramic attempts to find the aspect ratio for each ROI and fit the canvas area viewport appropriately to optimize these dimensions.
-Currently ccramic uses 75% of the screen width for hte canvas, and the other 25% for the sidebar.
+rakaia attempts to find the aspect ratio for each ROI and fit the canvas area viewport appropriately to optimize these dimensions.
+Currently rakaia uses 75% of the screen width for hte canvas, and the other 25% for the sidebar.
 Occasionally, ROIs with more extreme aspect ratios (i.e. ones that deviate noticeably from 1) will produce strange visualizations (i.e. cropping at the sides, spilling over into the sidebar, etc.)